 One of the most long-lasting staples of network TV is about to sign off the air for good in early 2020.
 Criminal Minds, the CBS crime procedural following FBI behavioral profilers, is coming to an end after 15 years.
-Filming has officially wrapped on the long-running show's last episodes, and we predict the shortened season will premiere early next year.
+Filming has officially wrapped on the long-running show's last episodes, and the final season will start airing on CBS on Jan.
+8, 2020.

 Deadline has more details on the scheduling situation, direct from CBS Entertainment President Kelly Kahl.